-- Be engaged in work that will help you fulfill the requirements of the Practicum. - Provide an overview of the Practicum Organization, including its organizational composition and mode(s) of operation, mission, goals, and activities, and target population(s). - Orient you to Practicum Organization policies and procedures relevant to your work with the organization - Provide necessary organizational resources for project, including any pertinent reports. - Allot adequate time to spend with you and provide periodic and timely feedback and guidance to you through regularly scheduled meetings, formal evaluation, and/or other means outlined in your Practicum Proposal. - Review and comment on your Practicum deliverables through completion of Form F: Preceptor's Evaluation.
+- Be engaged in work that will help you fulfill the requirements of the Practicum. - Provide an overview of the Practicum Organization, including its organizational composition and mode(s) of operation, mission, goals, and activities, and target population(s). - Orient you to Practicum Organization policies and procedures relevant to your work with the organization - Provide necessary organizational resources for the project, including any pertinent reports - Allot adequate time to spend with you and provide periodic and timely feedback and guidance to you through regularly scheduled meetings, formal evaluation, and/or other means outlined in your Practicum Proposal.